jeffersongoncalves/laravel-whatsapp-widget/README.md

 This Laravel package provides a simple yet customizable WhatsApp widget for your website.
 It allows you to easily add a clickable WhatsApp button or floating widget to connect visitors directly with your WhatsApp account.
 The widget is designed to be easily integrated into your Laravel application and is fully customizable to match your website's design.

+## Features

+- 🚀 **Multi-agent support**: Add multiple WhatsApp agents with different phone numbers and names
+- 🎨 **Customizable appearance**: Change the widget's position, colors, and text
+- 🔊 **Audio notifications**: Optional sound alert when the widget loads (configurable)
+- 📱 **Mobile-friendly**: Responsive design that works on all devices
+- 🌐 **Localization support**: Easily translate the widget to any language
+- 🔄 **Pre-defined messages**: Set default text messages for each agent
+- 🖼️ **Custom agent avatars**: Add profile pictures for each agent

+## Requirements

+- PHP 8.2 or higher
+- Laravel 11.0 or higher

 ## Installation

 You can install the package via composer: